Arongil/calculator/academy/README.md

 ## Step 2

 Navigate to [Arongil Academy Updator](https://arongil.com/academy/update).
-Paste in the array from *data.txt*, and press "Generate".
-New code will be copied to your clipboard.
+Paste in the array from *data.txt*.
+For each button, executre the following step.

 ## Step 3

+Press the button.
+Code will be copied to your clipboard.
 Return to *index.html*.
-Delete the line holding the div with id "subjects".
+Delete the line holding the div with the id displayed on the button you clicked, either "subjects" or "subject-dropdown".
 Paste the new code in its place.
+Move on to step 4 once you've replaced both divs.

 ## Step 4